-Robbery The taking or attempting to take anything of value from the care, custody, or and the last and an arrange and arranged by the contract of th control of a person or persons by force or threat of force or violence and/or by putting the victim in fear.
+Robbery The taking or attempting to take anything of value from the care, custody, or control of a person or persons by force or threat of force or violence and/or by putting the victim in fear.

-An unlawful attack by one person upon another and inflicting severe or Aggravated Assault aggravated bodily injury.
+Aggravated Assault An unlawful attack by one person upon another and inflicting severe or aggravated bodily injury.
 This type of assault is usually accompanied by the use of a weapon or by means likely to produce death or great bodily harm.
 (It is not necessary that injury result from an aggravated assault when a gun, knife, or other weapon is used which could and probably would result in serious personal injury if the crime were successfully completed.)